Ten benefits of using trekking poles

 7. Checking out a loose rock before stepping on to it

 It is not uncommon to come across steps or stones that are unstable and shaky.
 You can use a pole with some weight to test the step or rock to see if it can take your whole load.
 This is another situation when the trusty hiking poles come in handy and save you from a potential injury.

 8. Keeping animals at bay.

-When you are trekking on the popular trekking trails in the Himalayan regions, you will come across animals such as snakes, rodents, goats, sheep, ponies, mules, and yaks.
+When trekking on the popular trekking trails in the Himalayan regions, you will come across animals such as snakes, rodents, goats, sheep, ponies, mules, and yaks.
 If you feel threatened or if the bigger pack animals are coming too close for your comfort, you can use your poles to push them away.
-You can wave your poles if you come across an aggressive dog in a village or the trail.
+Likewise, you can wave your poles if you come across an aggressive dog in a village or the trail.

 9. For emergency litter or splint construction

 You could come across several emergencies when having a sturdy, straight, and light brace can be useful.
 The poles can be improvised with lots of padding to splints on broken bones or as support on sprained joints.
 It can also be used as crutches in case of an injured knee or rolled ankles, and the need to keep weight off it arises until you get proper help.